richardchankiyin/ordermatchingengine/README.md

 3. Order cancel can be done anytime except order is pending new, suspended (pending execution), or filled

+4. Order price must be a valid price from spread range calculation

-4. Order will be rejected if pending new queue is full.
+5. Order will be rejected if pending new queue is full.

 Order state
 ------------